HydroModPy/HydroModPy/docs/readthedocs/source/index.rst

    1. :doc:`install`
    2. :doc:`getting_started/index`
+   3. :doc:`user_guide/index`
-   3. :doc:`examples`
+   4. :doc:`examples`
-   4. :doc:`capability_gallery/index`
+   5. :doc:`capability_gallery/index`

-Use :doc:`getting_started/index` when you want a guided first workflow.
+Use :doc:`getting_started/index` when you want the shortest first-run path.
+Use :doc:`user_guide/index` when you need operational concepts such as usage modes, workflow families, workspace layout, comparison, calibration, meshes, or solver choice.
 Use :doc:`examples` when you already know that you want the full notebook and script inventory.
 Use :doc:`capability_gallery/index` when you want stable, curated result pages before running anything locally.

 If you are looking for technical documentation, code-reading guides, module diagrams, or UML pages, use :doc:`architecture/index`.
 If you are looking for